 Interested in learning more?

-The Service Learning Office is happy to sit down with you and help you plan a Service Learning partnership that contributes to the work that you and your organization/program already do, or one that uses the specific skills of our students to contribute something unique to your organization/program.
+The Service Learning Office is happy to connect with you and help you plan a Service Learning partnership that contributes to the work that you and your organization/program already do, or one that uses the specific skills of our students to contribute something unique to your organization/program.

 Contact the Service Learning Office: